-You have auditioned for Property Brothers, a show with the premise of buying a horrifying fixer upper and renovating it into the home of your dreams.
-Were you not tipped off by the sweeping staircases, nine bedrooms and indoor pool that maybe this doesn't fit your budget?
-Spare me the faux gasping when the price is revealed.
-I understand that producers like to show audiences a comparison home to illustrate how much the couple would actually have to spend to get everything they want in a move-in ready house, but surely there's a less cheesy way to do that.
+As good as it is to know Property Brothers is the real deal, one thing the show could do without is the completely phony intro in every single episode when Drew and Jonathan tell a seemingly shocked couple that no, they cannot afford this multi-million dollar mansion.
+You know you can't afford this house, Brenda and Chad.
+You have signed up for Property Brothers, a show whose entire premise is to help couples find fixer-uppers and transform them into their dream homes.
+Were you not tipped off by the sweeping staircases, nine bedrooms, and indoor pool that maybe this doesn't fit your budget?
+It makes sense that producers would want to show viewers a comparison home to illustrate how much the couple would actually have to spend to get everything they want in a move-in ready house, but there must be a less cheesy way to do that.